-My Better than Basic Buttermilk Muffins start with a fluffy and delicious muffin recipe.
+My Basic Buttermilk Muffins start with a fluffy and delicious muffin recipe.
 You can then add fruit, nuts, whatever you like, to make these muffins uniquely yours.
 The possibilities are endless!

 When my kids were little, whenever we would go to the grocery store we would drop by the bakery department and pick out a different muffin for everyone.
 We'd get one of those white waxy bags and use those barely functional clear plastic tongs (attached with the curly phone cord thingy - like I was going to steal it) and grab a few cold, dense blueberry or chocolate chip muffins for the next morning's breakfast.